Scoreboard & Thoughts

 x

-Extracting the Red LSB 3 from the image we can see this in the strings
+Extracting the Red LSB 3 from the image, we can see this in the strings.

 {"bottle":"Now, tell me, ye scallywag, what fruit did that tree bear?", "treasure": "UEsDBDMAAQBjAAO9WFoAAAAAWgAAAEUAAAAIAAsAZmxhZy50eHQBmQcAAgBBRQMIAFhOyFF8J1TyG2doQcYvrgzortHSCGMNxMshPDobNzagEPb3jVJi8820aRecsizN1F01EToNfBXNYLUo7v4irZDLka8iLR9HfkY0xgT+GE/9MxamvgIZHDogalBLAQI/ADMAAQBjAAO9WFoAAAAAWgAAAEUAAAAIAC8AAAAAAAAAIAAAAAAAAABmbGFnLnR4dAoAIAAAAAAAAQAYAEVPEqsEh9sBAAAAAAAAAAAAAAAAAAAAAAGZBwACAEFFAwgAUEsFBgAAAAABAAEAZQAAAIsAAAAAAA=="}

-Base64 decrypt to see its a zip then crack the passwords with john
+Base64 decrypt to see it’s a zip, then crack the passwords with John.

 ~/john/run/zip2john xd.zip > hash.txt